10-12-white/cryptography_beginner/article.md

 The conference emphasised practical solutions and set expectations for the migration:
 * Hybrid Schemes: The use of hybrid cryptographic schemes (combining classical and PQC algorithms) is considered a sound and necessary transitional strategy to manage risk and security during the changeover period.
 * Authentication Advancement: The increasing use of Merkle tree authentication was noted as a valuable technique to provide an extra layer of integrity and authenticity to digital signatures.
-* The 2030 Goal: The consensus is that 2030 represents an ambitious, possibly unachievable, deadline for a complete transition across all industries, depending on the current state of industry r
+* The 2030 Goal: The consensus is that 2030 represents an ambitious, deadline for a complete transition across all industries, depending on the current state of industry
-* https://www.cyber.gov.au/business-government/asds-cyber-security-frameworks/ism/cyber-security-guidelines/guidelines-for-cryptographyeadiness.
-A phased, measured approach that prioritises critical and long-lived data systems is required.
+* A phased, measured approach that prioritises critical and long-lived data systems is required.

 ### References

+[6] Australian Government, "Cybersecurity, Guideines for Cryptography Readiness"  updated August 2025  https://www.cyber.gov.au/business-government/asds-cyber-security-frameworks/ism/cyber-security-guidelines/guidelines-for-cryptographyeadiness,

-7] Jean-Philippe Aumasson, Serious Cryptography, 2nd Edition, ”A Practical Introduction to Modern Encryption” August 2024, ISBN-13: 9781718503847
+[7] Jean-Philippe Aumasson, Serious Cryptography, 2nd Edition, ”A Practical Introduction to Modern Encryption” August 2024, ISBN-13: 9781718503847

 [8] Algorithms for the Closest and Shortest Vector Problems, Mathematics of University of Auckland, https://www.math.auckland.ac.nz/ sgal018/crypto-book/ch18.pdf